Jill Biden touts vaccine in poorly inoculated Mississippi - WTMJ

 JACKSON, Miss.
 (AP) — First lady Jill Biden visited one of the states least vaccinated against COVID-19 on Tuesday, encouraging residents of Mississippi to get their shots and telling them, “The White House, our administration — we care about you.”

 “I’m here today to ask all of the people who can hear my voice, who can see my face, to get their shot,” Biden said after visiting a clinic at Jackson State University, one of the largest historically Black universities in the country.
-She was scheduled to visit another vaccination clinic in Nashville with country singer Brad Paisley later Tuesday.
+Biden later encouraged people who were getting vaccinated in Nashville, Tennessee, with the help of country singer Brad Paisley later Tuesday evening.

 Mississippi and Tennessee have consistently ranked among the U.S. states with the fewest number of residents vaccinated against COVID-19, along with Alabama.
 Approximately 30% of Mississippi’s total population is fully vaccinated, according to the state Department of Health.